 Grand Manan has also become well-known as one of the best whale-watching sites in North America, and it is also a welcome resting and feeding spot for those birds migrating south.
-During this small group trip, led by experienced leader and wildlife photographer Mike Read, we will enjoy boat trips from different locations in search of whales and seabirds.
+During this small group trip, we will enjoy boat trips from different locations in search of whales and seabirds.

 Fly to Halifax, Nova Scotia

 Fly from London to Halifax, arriving in the evening.
 A three-hour drive through the Canadian forests takes us to Bouctouche on New Brunswick's eastern shore.
 The English flavour experienced just a few kilometres before gives way to French joie de vivre: the contrast is fascinating.